 In fiscal 2011, we experienced a base volume decline of 11% in our Specialty Films segment.
 This base volume decline of 11% occurred because of a pricing strategy that we implemented in our second fiscal quarter and continued throughout the remainder of fiscal 2011.
 This base volume decline of 11% compares to base volume growth of 4% used in our fiscal 2010 annual impairment test.
 The volume declines we experienced impacted most of our product lines, which included products acquired as part of the Pliant acquisition and integrated into our combined Specialty Films product lines.
 These price increases drove declines in our overall volumes when comparing fiscal 2011 to fiscal 2010.
 Since Pliant was acquired out of bankruptcy in the first quarter of fiscal 2010, we did not have a full year of operating results in fiscal 2010 and this resulted in an increase in our 2011 segment net sales of 12% due to the full year impact which offset this 11% loss in volume.
 We assumed a 2011 net sales growth rate of 4% for Pliant within our fiscal 2010 annual impairment test compared to a 2% decline in Pliant's actual net sales on a pro forma basis.
-This volume decline resulted in net sales of \$1.5 billion for fiscal 2011 (as adjusted for selling price changes, primarily due to the fluctuation in the cost of plastics resins, our primary raw material input, which is largely passed through to customers) compared to the projected net sales of \$1.7 billion used in our 2010 annual impairment test.
-This decline in net sales volume resulted in our assuming a lower sales volume base to grow future earnings during year one through year six of our discounted cash flow model, as we do not anticipate recovering the volume lost to competition as a result of the strategy mentioned above.
-As a result, the estimated carrying value of the Specialty Films Segment was reduced by approximately \$65 million.
+When comparing our fiscal 2010 annual impairment test to our fiscal 2011 annual impairment test, the decline in net sales experienced in 2011 resulted in the Company assuming a lower sales base to grow future earnings during year one through year six of our discounted cash flow model, which reduced the estimated carrying value by approximately \$65 million.